CloudCanal

 Prepare Incremental Data

-With the task running normally, we now need to prepare incremental data so that the reassignment task can synchronize the incremental data to AutoMQ.
-We will continue to use the Kafka SDK to add new data.
-After adding the data, you can check the task execution status via Task Details -> Incremental Sync -> View Logs -> Task Run Logs:
+The task is already running normally, and the next step is to prepare incremental data so that the reassignment task can synchronize the incremental data to AutoMQ.
+Here, we still use the Kafka SDK to add new data.
+After adding new data, you can check the task execution status through Task Details->Incremental Synchronization->View Logs->Task Running Log:

 2024-07-11 17:16:45.995 [incre-fetch-from-buffer-14-thd-0] INFO c.c.c.mq.worker.reader.kafka.KafkaIncreEventBroker - getWithoutAck successfully, batch:64, real:64